The Megas (band): Megatainment, Get Acoustic, and work with brentalfloss (2009–2010)

 In 2009 on the band's official Facebook page, it was stated that there is a "Mega Man 3 album coming soon."
 In June of the same year, Breeding announced via Facebook that the band is now recording.
 In July, the band announced via their official MySpace that they would be handing out free download cards at Comic-Con for two songs off Get Equipped and two songs from the upcoming Get Acoustic acoustic remix of Get Equipped.
-August 24, 2009, The Megas released the Megatainment EP, a Mega Man 1 based collaborative EP with the band Entertainment System.
+On August 24, 2009, The Megas released the Megatainment EP, a Mega Man 1 based collaborative EP with the band Entertainment System.
 In an interview in October 2009, the band said their next projects include Mega Man 3, Mega Man X, and Mega Man 9 albums.
 The band was originally set to be a part of the Mega Man 9 soundtrack, but the project never got past the concept stage.
-February 4, 2010, The Megas released Get Acoustic digitally and stated they will head back to the studio to work on their Mega Man 3 follow-up to Get Equipped.
+On February 4, 2010, The Megas released Get Acoustic digitally and stated they will head back to the studio to work on their Mega Man 3 follow-up to Get Equipped.

 In April 2010, The Megas were featured on brentalfloss's album What If This CD...Had Lyrics?. brentalfloss added his lyrics to the instrumental breaks of The Megas' song "I Want To Be The One/Dr. Wily", as well as harmonizing with their original vocals at a few key points to create a new track entitled "Gotta Run/Be the One."